Chris Moore (American football): Washington Commanders

-On December 26, 2024, Moore was signed to the Washington Commanders practice squad.
+On December 26, 2024, Moore was signed to the Washington Commanders' practice squad.
 On January 28, 2025, he signed a reserve/future contract with the Commanders.
-He was waived on August 26, 2025, and signed with their practice squad the following day.
+He was waived on August 26, and re-signed with their practice squad the following day.
 On September 15, the Commanders signed him to their active roster.
+He played in eleven games (with five starts), recording ten receptions for 192 yards and one touchdown.
+On December 6, the Commanders waived Moore, and re-signed him to their practice squad three days later.
+The team promoted Moore to their active roster again on December 16.
+He finished the 2025 season with 11 receptions for 207 yards and one touchdown.